mitexleo/ladybird-builder/SETUP.md

 2. **Push the code** to your GitHub repository
 3. **Enable GitHub Actions** (enabled by default)
 4. **Monitor the workflow** in the Actions tab
+5. **The workflow will clone Ladybird source** and build automatically

 ## Repository Structure